500apps-sowkhya/DB-App/README.md

  ![Image](images/customprops.png "icon")

- **6. Limit** - when you don't give the limit in the query params while retrieving data or in the application properties as mentioned below, else by deafult the limit is set to 100 to limit the retrived records.
+ **6. Limit** - by deafult the limit is set to 100 to limit the retrived records when you don't give the limit in the query params while retrieving data or in the application properties as mentioned below.

  ![Image](images/limit.png "icon")